Plums

 Medium-large, long oval to egg-shaped fruit with a neck to the stem.
 Claret red to purple bloomy skin.
 Golden yellow flesh with clinging stone.
 Hard and acid when picked early for jam making.
 If allowed to fully ripen on the tree in late August until it starts to drop it becomes sweet and tasty and can be eaten as a dessert plum.

 Trees are very vigorous, upright, dense, very heavy cropping and very disease resistant.
 Can be propagated from suckers and was at one time used as rootstock in its native Gloucestershire.
-Sold out

 Bristol Plum – Rare, red/purple plum.
 Sweet good eating, similar to Victoria and was often sold as such.
-Sold out
+Sold Out

 Dymock Red – Cooking/dessert plum.
 Salmon pink turning purple in the sun.
-Sold out

 Winterbourne Magnum – Also known as ‘Frampton Plum’ Albert Taylor reports that the local coal miners, seeking extra income, picked the plums which would be sent overnight by horse and cart to the Bristol markets.
 Sold out

-All £28 each
+Prices: All £30 each